DFE-Digital/apply-for-teacher-training/adr/0006-retrieving-data-from-find.md

 - Easier to test local models.
 - Requires method to retrieve data from Find and create and update local models.
 - Local models can drift from information stored in find if not updated frequently.
+- Newly created courses on Find may not be created on the Apply Service until they are retrieved.
+(Will need to check Find service often for new data.)
+- Data deleted from the Find service will need to be reflected in the Apply Service somehow.
+(Possibly deleting and rebuilding Apply models from  Find Data Periodically).

 ## Decision